wix-incubator/wix-rest-docs/all/guides/blog/docs/intro.md

 - **Post**
   An article written by the site owner and published in their blog.
 Also called publication.
+- **Draft Post**
+  An article written by the site owner and not yet published in their blog.
+It is only accessible internally.
 - **Category**
   A logical group that the site writer assigns their publication(s) to in their blog.
+- **Tag**
+  A subset of categories for organizing blog posts.